Sebas-p-s/Sebas-p-s/README.md

 ## What am i doing?

-* I'm trying learn about Py 😖
+* I'm trying learn about Java
 * I'm trying meet new friends
 * Do my best